 For more information about CARE, please visit their website at http://www.care.org.

 Our chapter’s local philanthropy is CATW (Coalition Against Trafficking in Women).
-CATW is an international organization that works to end human trafficking and the commercial sexual exploitation of women and children nationwide.
-CATW is the world’s first organization to fight human trafficking internationally.
+Founded in 1988, CATW is an international non-governmental organization that works to end human trafficking and the commercial exploitation of women and children.
+With coalitions set up in 15 major countries in Africa, Asia, Australia, Europe, Latin America, and North America, CATW engages in: advocating for the rights of victims and sex workers through legislation, educating communities about the prevalence and dangers of human trafficking, and providing services such as therapy, legal services, and housing for victims.
 To learn more about CATW, please visit their website at http://www.catwinternational.org/.

 Every semester, we put together our CARE for CATW Philanthropy Week where we dedicate our time and efforts to raise awareness and funds for our two philanthropies.
 In the past, we have held Raise Your Voice , a musical competition to give our voices to the victims of human trafficking who cannot speak and stand up for themselves and Chopped , a food competition to draw awareness to countries in poverty.
 We also host a Service Auction as a way to illustrate what consent looks like and donate all proceeds to CARE and CATW.